guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

   - `offset=0`: Specifies that the client wants to start fetching records from the beginning of the dataset.
   - `limit=10`: Specifies that the client wants to retrieve a maximum of 10 records per page.

-Offset-based pagination has its drawbacks: as the offset increases, the database needs to skip more records.
-It can lead to performance issues, especially with large datasets.

 | Advantages                 | Disadvantages                                              |
 |----------------------------|------------------------------------------------------------|